MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/architecture.md

 ## Container Network Management with Host Network Service

 The Host Networking Service (HNS) and the Host Compute Service (HCS) work together to create containers and attach endpoints to a network.
-You can interact with HNS with the [HNS Powershell Helper Module](https://www.powershellgallery.com/packages/HNS).
+You can interact with HNS through the [HNS Powershell Helper Module](https://www.powershellgallery.com/packages/HNS).

 ### Network Creation